slavkurochkin/slavkurochkin/README.md

 [Demo 2](https://youtu.be/pxaWElsUdao?si=Yygm-HlNG3-bjTS)
 [Demo 3](https://youtu.be/8Txqzb6VXr8?si=vRd0VcMl-zRKJ0fp)

+- 🤖 **[Launch Auditor Agent](https://github.com/slavkurochkin/ux-critic-agent#launch-auditor-agent)** – A lean agent for fast promo-page validation when you do not want to build or maintain a full automation suite.

+- ✏️ **[Ultimate Prompt Manager](https://github.com/slavkurochkin/prompt-manager)** – AI-powered prompt refinement, quality scoring, and organization with LangChain integration.
+[Demo](https://youtu.be/10RZIlMgyMk)

 - 📄 **[Signal Agent](https://github.com/slavkurochkin/signal-agent#signal-agent)** – Cut the noise.
 Keep the signal.
 A personal signal-filter + Q&A agent for software-engineering / AI-engineering content.

-- ✏️ **[Ultimate Prompt Manager](https://github.com/slavkurochkin/prompt-manager)** – AI-powered prompt refinement, quality scoring, and organization with LangChain integration.
-[Demo](https://youtu.be/10RZIlMgyMk)

 ### Developer Productivity and AIOps